forbesmyester/pipeawesome/README.md

 -   Loops are achieved by a branch and a join back onto itself.

 The only other thing to note is that commands have three outputs "OUT" "ERR" and "EXIT".
 Which are STDOUT, STDERR and the exit status of a command.

+## Building

+This is a [Rust](https://www.rust-lang.org/) project.
+I used [RustUp](https://rustup.rs/) to install Rust (1.45) which is very easy to nowadays.

+I have developed and tested this on Ubuntu 20.04 and have done rudimentary testing on Windows.
+I have not tested it on MacOS yet but it compiled and ran first time on Windows so it's probably going to be OK...
+If not PR's are always welcome 😃.